Multithreaded Cannon Fault Proof Virtual Machine

 matchesllOwnerThread

-. - The requested address matches
+. - The virtual address specified by

 .